A film by Richard Widick

 I’m Dr. Richard Widick, Sociologist, Co-Director of the International Institute of Climate Action & Theory (IICAT.ORG) and Visiting Scholar at the Orfalea Center for Global & International Studies at the University of California, Santa Barbara, and I appreciate your interest in this project.

-This work is dedicated to enhancing public participation in the United Nations climate negotiations, at which for the last five years I have been conducting interdisciplinary participatory observation and ethnographic film research.
+This work is dedicated to enhancing public participation in the United Nations climate negotiations, at which for the last six years I have been conducting interdisciplinary participatory observation and ethnographic film research.

 The first Conference of the Parties (COP) I attended convened in Durban, South Africa, Dec.
 1 -10, 2011.